Credit Card Processing – Payment Processing Services

 Choose the Payment Methods You Want to Accept

 First, you need to choose what types of credit cards you’d like to accept.
 It is advisable to accept as many forms of payment as possible, to make it easy on your customers.
 However, some businesses choose not to accept certain cards like AMEX or Discover because their transaction fees tend to be higher than other cards.
-Here are the average transaction fees for different cards:

 In addition to major credit cards, you need to consider whether or not you want to accept digital wallets, eWallets, or other forms of payment.
 While these are processed a little differently than credit cards, they still need to be an overall part of your decision.